-Weeds overwhelming your garden?
 Kate Ryan of Soil Sisters Plants & Produce will share what she’s learned in over 30 years of growing vegetables, herbs, and flowers in Western Washington.
 A self-professed lazy gardener, she’s learned from her many mistakes over the years.
 Tomatoes, potatoes, peppers, and eggplant are some of her favorites to grow.
 She’s learned what it takes to get a good harvest of these wonderful members of the Solanaceous family!

 No matter if you only have a tiny apartment deck, small garden space, or plenty of acreage you can grow fresh, healthy food in a healthier, more environmentally friendly way.